padpadpadpad/Castledine_2022_frontiers/README.md

 DOI of paper:

+ENA Accession number for sequencing: [PRJEB50009](https://www.ebi.ac.uk/ena/browser/view/PRJEB50009)

 ### Outline

 This repository contains the final datasets, analyses and figures of the above-mentioned paper.
 It can recreate all of the analyses and figures in the main text (Figure 1 and 2) and all the tables in the Supplementary Information

 ### Feedback

-- Please report any problems or bugs in the code in the [Issues](https://github.com/padpadpadpad/Castledine_2022_frontiers tab of the GitHub repository.
+- Please report any problems or bugs in the code in the [Issues](https://github.com/padpadpadpad/Castledine_2022_frontiers) tab of the GitHub repository.
 Alternatively, please email _d.padfield@exeter.ac.uk_.

 ### Licensing